Virtua Insanity, or How I Feel About 3D Fighters As A Newcomer

 Despite not being a competitive player, fighting games are absolutely a lifestyle to me.
 There's a sense of community, especially physically, that can get built off of numerous games, from the newest AAA ones to the classics, to games that only recently got a scene thanks to enough people being loud enough to show why their game is special.
 (Shout outs to the Kamen Rider Super Climax Heroes competitive scene!)

 However, I'll be honest.
 Despite being exposed to fighting games at a young age, I wasn't able to take to them until I was in college, labbing Pocket Fighter in fightcade when I should have been typing my papers.
 From there, especially thanks to my Vita and my scrappy laptop, I was regularly playing Skullgirls 2nd Encore and later tried out Under Night In Birth, Marvel vs Capcom 2 and 3, and Super Street Fighter 2 Turbo.
-I didn't get into Smash competitively until quarantine thanks to Slippi dropped in 2020.
+I didn't get into Smash competitively until quarantine thanks to the online matchmaking service, Slippi, dropped in 2020.
 Even though I've been into fighting games ever since, I still hadn't been able to get into 3D fighting games, and I wanted to really think about why it felt like a different thing altogether.

 People weren't talking about these games when I was 8.
 This one reference by James Rolfe was likely my first exposure to it.